 “See.”
 I glanced over towards Coco.
 “So far, they’re not going to do anything stupid.”
 Though, I wouldn’t completely trust Phil.
 He is a soon to be Demon Lord and who knows what kind of Demon Lord he will be.

-“I understand young mistress.
+“I understand young mistresses.
 This is your castle.”

 A glint of understanding dawned on Coco as her smile turned malicious.
-I suddenly had a very bad feeling when she gave off such a devious grin.
-“I understand young mistress.
+I suddenly had a horrible feeling when she gave off such a devious grin.
+“I understand young mistresses.
 I will make sure nobody else knows.”

 “G-g-great.”
 I stuttered and gulped.
 “So how do I find them all?”